Jesse A. Fernández: Biography

 In 1955, Fernández travelled the Amazonian area of El Atrato, studying archaeology and ethnology.
 After photographing Native Americans in Guajira for four months, he returned to New York City, where he sold many of the photographs he had taken in South America.
 In 1957, he took part as a photographer in the filming of Nazarín de Luis Buñuel in Mexico.
-His photographs were published in Life, Esquire, Paris Match, Jours of France, Pagent, Cosmopolitan, Evergreen Review, Time Magazine, The New York Times, and the Herald Tribune.
+His photographs were published in Life, Esquire, Paris Match, Jours of France, Pageant, Cosmopolitan, Evergreen Review, Time Magazine, The New York Times, and the Herald Tribune.
 In 1958, Fernández accepted the artistic director position for Visión magazine, for which he traveled to Ecuador, Mexico, and Central America.
 He also worked as a photographer for the Revolución newspaper and its weekly magazine, the Lunes of Revolución, photographing writers, musicians, and artists, including José Lezama Lima and Ernest Hemingway.
 During this time period he traveled to Havana on a yearly basis to see his family.
 During one of these trips, he wrote a report on the artistic life of Cuba for Life Magazine.
 In 1960, he returned to New York City and temporarily gave up photography to devote himself to painting, teaching at the School Visual Arts.
 He lived in the “Village”, regularly meeting with Jorge Luis Borges, Aldous Huxley, Joan Miró, Antoni Tàpies, and Antonio Will.
 In 1961, his work was exhibited at the D’Arcy Gallery of New York.